How to recover the missing 'recently deleted photos' album on iPhone?

 Step 3: Gain insights of Photos/Photo album from Preview

-Now, the scanning will accomplish successfully.
+Now, the scanning will accomplish.
 Scrutinize the photo album or the photos that went missing from your iPhone.
 For much comprehensive view, click the “Only display the deleted items” to switching on.

 Step 4.
 Recover Photos on iPhone